 Laboratory service capabilities are strictly limited by the available equipment and supplies (as well as expertise).
 In a study of 14 African countries, only 1.3% of the 50,000 medical laboratories performed bacteriology testing, an important group of complex laboratory services that require a variety of supplies and specialist skills.
-This leaves much of the population without access to these valuable diagnostic services[23].
+This leaves much of the population without access to these valuable diagnostic services[24].
 Rural laboratories tend to have greater challenges with supplies due to the difficulty or time required to reach these facilities, and trained biomedical engineers for equipment maintenance are more often located in urban areas.
-In the Philippines, for example, a major challenge reported in providing laboratory services to rural populations is "poor infrastructure to house, power, and maintain diagnostic equipment, and logistical challenges with obtaining diagnostic equipment and reagents"[24].In the procurement of new laboratory equipment, maintenance requirements and calibration schedules need to be considered.
-Often due to poor planning on the side of well-intentioned donors, many hospitals and laboratories in LMICs have "'medical equipment donated without sustainable funding for maintenance[25].
+In the Philippines, for example, a major challenge reported in providing laboratory services to rural populations is "poor infrastructure to house, power, and maintain diagnostic equipment, and logistical challenges with obtaining diagnostic equipment and reagents"[25].

+In the procurement of new laboratory equipment, maintenance requirements and calibration schedules need to be considered.
+Often due to poor planning on the side of well-intentioned donors, many hospitals and laboratories in LMICs have "'medical equipment graveyards' of obsolete or broken donated biomedical equipment" with equipment donated without sustainable funding for maintenance or the necessary consumables[26].
 Emphasis on a general set of maintenance processes for essential diagnostics should also be seen as an essential component of laboratory strengthening.
 Too often, systems break down for want of a simple part or modest engineering skills required to remedy a fault.
 In all cases more sophisticated laboratory instruments, such as automated bacteriology platforms, should be provided alongside long service and maintenance contracts.
+Similarly due to poor planning from well-intentioned donors, LMIC laboratories often have an array of equipment from different manufacturers that require non-standard consumables from specific companies.
+It is not possible to keep systems running without committing to the often higher-priced items.

 Digital infrastructure and innovative technology can facilitate more effective management of laboratory systems and services once the more basic requirements, such as electricity supply, are in place.
 Electronic laboratory information management systems (LIMS) for digital record keeping and data management can significantly improve the efficiency of data sharing and workload management.
-The 76th World Health Assembly resolution on strengthening diagnostics capacity urged member states to "establish routine data collection systems for monitoring key data on the... use of diagnostics, and to use these data for evidence-based policy making"[26].
+The 76th World Health Assembly resolution on strengthening diagnostics capacity urged member states to "establish routine data collection systems for monitoring key data on the... use of diagnostics, and to use these data for evidence-based policy making"[5].
 Electronic LIMS enable better use of data in decision making; for example, reports can be generated for quality indicators across the laboratory network and interventions targeted where they are most needed, ensuring the best use of limited resources.
 LIMS can also be used to rapidly communicate test results back to referring clinics, wards, clinicians, and patients, avoiding any errors in transcription.
-This can create a virtuous cycle, leading to improved use of laboratory services and improved patient care[21].
+This can create a virtuous cycle, leading to improved use of laboratory services and improved patient care[22].